 How Different Roth IRA Withdrawals Work

 Roth IRAs, on the other hand, do not offer tax deductions on contributions, as contributions to the account must be after-tax.
 But in exchange, Roth IRA account owners are not only offered the same tax-deferred growth on their assets, but also tax-free distributions and withdrawals.
 Here's how Roth IRA withdrawals work, including some rules and regulations.

 Tax-Free Qualified Distribution Roth IRA Withdrawals

 Provided you have reached at least the age of 59 1/2 and have had your Roth IRA account open for at least five years, all of your Roth IRA withdrawal is tax-free.
 In fact, it will be considered a qualified distribution.
-Though this combination of criteria are perhaps the most common for taking a qualified distribution from a Roth IRA, there are several other scenarios in which withdrawals are considered qualified and, therefore, are tax-free if you're under age 59½ and meet the the five year requirement:
+Though this combination of criteria is perhaps the most common for taking a qualified distribution from a Roth IRA, there are several other scenarios in which withdrawals are considered qualified and, therefore, are tax-free if you're under age 59 1/2 and meet the five-year requirement:

 - If you are disabled